 Keeping lettuce fresh with plastic wrap is similar to keeping flowers fresh with plastic wrap.
 Take your bowl of lettuce and cover it with a damp paper towel before covering the whole bowl in plastic wrap.
 It should keep for seven days or so.

 Here’s a method often recommended by dermatologists to treat individual psoriasis lesions: After you apply a topical steroid cream, cover the area with a small piece of plastic wrap and use adhesive tape to affix the wrap to your skin.
 The wrap will enhance the effect of the steroid, seal in moisture and inhibit the proliferation of the rash.

 Check out more old time home remedies that actually work.

 Make moving easier

-If you love these plastic wrap uses, you’ll want to read up on these brilliant ways to fix things with baking soda.
+If you love these plastic wrap uses, you’ll definitely want to check out our best-ever aluminum foil hacks.